Understanding JWT: How It Works, Use Cases, and Best Practices

 🔐 How JWT Signing Works (Not Encryption)

-When a server generates a JWT, it signs the token using either:
+When a server generates a JWT, it signs the token using:

-This signature acts like a seal of trust.
-When the client sends the token back in future requests, the server can verify that the token hasn’t been changed by recalculating the signature and comparing it.
+The signature acts like a seal of trust.
+When the client sends the token back, the server recalculates the signature and compares it to ensure nothing has changed.

 🕵️♂️ So...
 Can Anyone Read the Payload?

-Yes, unless you encrypt the JWT using something like JWE (JSON Web Encryption), which is a separate standard.
-But in most use cases, JWT is just signed, not encrypted.
+Yes—unless you encrypt the JWT using a separate standard like JWE (JSON Web Encryption).
+But most JWT implementations are signed, not encrypted.

-That’s why you should only store non-sensitive information in the token — things like user ID, role, email, etc.
+That’s why you should only store non-sensitive information like user ID, role, or email.

 🛡️ Summary